HaokaiYe/m6ACalibrateR_manuscript/README.md

 - By integrating **genomic features**, we identify and eliminate non-specific antibody enrichment-induced false positives in MeRIP-seq, generating a high-accuracy m6A epitranscriptome map.
 - The model interpretation results revealed that false positives predominantly occur on **short exons and mRNAs** with **similar sequence contexts**.
 - Furthermore, our calibration function can be applied to other **antibody-dependent base resolution techniques** (e.g., miCLIP and m6ACLIP) to improve their **consistency** with antibody-independent techniques.
-- We recommend incorporating this calibration approach into peak calling processes to standardize putative m6A sites from various antibody-based mapping techniques.
+- We recommend incorporating this calibration approach into **peak calling** processes to standardize putative m6A sites from various **antibody-based mapping techniques**.
-- Our method provides a systematic solution to the lack of consistency and reproducibility in m6A maps, paving the way for more precise epitranscriptomic studies.
+- Our method provides a systematic solution to the lack of **consistency** and **reproducibility** in m6A maps, paving the way for more precise epitranscriptomic studies.

 ## Workflow
 *Using SYSY dataset as example*